 Some clients may intend a policy to gain significant amounts over time, and then withdraw the amount of the premiums paid tax-free.
 If done correctly enough cash value will be left in the policy from the gain to continue to keep the policy in force without additional premium payments.

 CVAT Death Benefit and Rising Death Benefit

 A policy with cash value also can provide a higher death benefit for beneficiaries, if the appropriate options are selected at issue.
-A policy that uses CVAT for death benefit determination will adjust the death benefit up continuously to always maintain a death benefit that exceeds current cash value by a certain percentage.
-This keeps the policy “in corridor” and there are no guideline premium limits which can be violated (guideline premium limits are limits on total premiums that can be paid into a life insurance policy by the government).
+A policy that uses CVAT for death benefit determination will adjust the death benefit up continuously to always maintain a death benefit that exceeds the current cash value by a certain percentage.
+This keeps the policy “in corridor” and there are no guideline premium limits that can be violated (guideline premium limits are limits on total premiums that can be paid into a life insurance policy by the government).

 A policy can also have a rising death benefit, where the death benefit will rise dollar for dollar with cash value increases, or conversely it will fall dollar for dollar with cash value decreases.
-A high performing policy can utilize these options to provide a higher death benefit without new life insurance being issued.
+A high-performing policy can utilize these options to provide a higher death benefit without new life insurance being issued.

 Not An Investment But Alternative Permanent Insurance